Kamidzu9/NixOS.conf/README.md

 ## Description

-Minimalistic Cattpuccino NixOS configuration with Home Manager and Hyprland.
+Minimalistic Catppuccin-themed NixOS configuration with Home Manager and Hyprland.
+Includes a curated set of packages, desktop environment, CLI tools, and custom scripts for a modern, productive workflow.

 ## Features